-Year # of Complete Applications submitted # of Completed within deadline % of time legislated deadline met
+Year # of Complete Applications submitted Applications within deadline c

 2014 1,285 972 75.6

 2015 1,269 1,145 90.2

 2016 1,245 1,226 98.5

 Fire Inspectors conduct fire safety inspections to ensure buildings are safe and comply with Ontario Fire Code.
 MFES is legislatively responsible for conducting fire safety inspections to ensure public safety.
 The frequency of inspections directly impacts the level of fire safety and code compliance of properties.
 Of particular concern are vulnerable occupancies (retirement homes and care and treatment facilities).
 In 2016 all vulnerable occupancies within Mississauga were fully inspected and mock fire drills were conducted to ensure compliance.
 A total of 9,757 fire safety inspections were completed in 2016.